calebeby/eby-web-development/_posts/2012-09-12-how-to-write-a-blog.md

 ---
 layout: post
-title: How to write a blog
+title: How to write a blog that is very long
 ---
-hola
+hola.
+This is some really long text

+Here is some more.